Dolores2333/Dolores2333/README.md

 ### My Story with Finland ❄️
 Moi!
 Moi!
 I was in Finland in 2019 for the semester exchange.
 Turku is the city where I spent the most happy and memorable four months in my life.
 Hope to visit Finland again after the Covid-19 Pandemic.

 Countries I visited in Europe are Finland, Sweden, Norway, Iceland, Baltic States, Czechia, Germany and Italy.
-Cinnamon rolls and Glog kind of saved my life during the dark and cold nights in Nordic Countries.
+Cinnamon rolls and Glog kind of saved my life during the dark and cold nights in Nordic Countries, tbh.

  ---